 AMoDeus uses various libraries including MATSim.
 It therefore opens up to you the full range of possibilities offered by MATSim without the need to deal with its full complexity at once.

-For assistance, input, feedback please don't hesitate to contact us or send us a pull request on GitHub!
+For assistance, input, feedback please don't hesitate to contact us, join our Slack channel, or send us a pull request on GitHub!